 “Hey, now, come on, man, don’t let the cat out of the bag,” Melody softly rebuked.

 “I don’t know what waits for you in the future in this life or the next.
-Anyone who says otherwise is a liar.
-I do know one thing, though.
+No one does.
+Anyone who claims otherwise is a liar.”
+I raised my index finger.
+“But I do know one thing, though.
 Even if I’ve learned nothing else in life, I know for certain one thing.”

 “As long as you’re alive, there’s hope.”

-It was loud, nasally, and almost manic, but it was a laugh and it was the first time we saw the man smile.
+It was loud, nasally, and almost manic, but it was a laugh.
+It was the first time I saw the man smile.

-“Hey now,” Melody protested, “He’s the one that’s telling you he can’t see the future.
+“Hey now,” Melody protested, “He’s the one that said he can’t see the future.
 I never made such a claim.”

 Melody crossed her arms and moved her head to the side.
 “No.”

 Joe guffawed.
-“At least you’re honest, though.
+“At least you’re honest.
 Both of you.
 I appreciate that.”

 He climbed over the railing.
 Joe was now safe.